tbrown034/watch-lock/README.md

 **Natural Virality**: Share codes + family bonds = organic growth.

-## 🎬 Current Status

-### ✅ Planning Complete
-All architecture, data models, and test specifications documented.

-### ⏳ Ready to Build
-The implementation plan is detailed and ready to execute.
-Once initiated, the build will proceed systematically through each phase, with continuous testing to ensure quality.

-### 🚀 Launch Strategy
-1. Build MVP (5 days)
-2. Test with family (you + dad)
-3. Share story on Reddit
-4. Iterate based on feedback
-5. Scale to more sports

 ---

 **Built with love so families can share the game, not the spoilers.** ⚾

-*For questions or contributions, open an issue or PR.*# watch-lock
+*For questions or contributions, open an issue or PR.*